FOR A GREENER TOMORROW.

 The numbers on plastic containers are resin codes used by the plastics industry to identify the type of chemicals used to make the container.
 The codes do not always mean that the item is recyclable, so we no longer look at the numbers on plastics to determine if it goes in curbside recycling.

-The shape of the container determines if it belongs in curbside recycling.
+The shape of the container determines if it is accepted for recycling.
 Only recycle items shaped like bottles and jugs.
 If it has a neck (with an opening or a neck that's more narrow than the body), it can be placed in recycling.

 What happens if I place the wrong plastics in my curbside recycling?
 Can I just throw in any plastic that I want and let someone else figure it out?